ivopauly/ivopauly/README.md

 As a Java DevOps Engineer and Scrum Master transforming Fintech through Cloud Innovation, my expertise lies in architecting AWS-centric solutions, embracing the Infrastructure by Code ethos to streamline operations and drive scalability.
 I am committed to optimizing processes, enabling continuous integration, and fostering a culture of agility and collaboration.

 ## 🔍 Versatile Skill Set:
-My background spans JavaScript-focused full stack development across web and mobile spheres, offering a robust foundation in crafting user-centric solutions.
+My background spans JavaScript & Java focused full stack development across web and mobile spheres, offering a robust foundation in crafting user-centric solutions.
 I have seamlessly transitioned into Cloud & Software Engineering, leveraging this diverse experience to bridge development and operations for optimal efficiency.

 ## 💼 Seeking New Horizons:
 I'm open to exploring roles as a (Freelance) Cloud Engineer, DevOps Engineer, Software Engineer, Web3 Engineer, or IT Management roles within the tech industry.
 I bring a unique blend of technical prowess and strategic vision to drive innovation and achieve business objectives.